FCO/Red/docs/api/MetamodelX/Red/Model.md

 ) returns Mu
 ```

-Returns a hash of contraints classified by type
+Returns a hash of model constraints classified by type.

 ### method references